AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 - We are querying an "object" collection for an entity type called 'ItemAggregation' and sorting it by the 'BuyCount'.
 Essentially these are the top purchased items.
 - We are then querying the object collection for all the top movie items to get their metadata for display on the web front end

-> This code is responsible for querying the Cosmos DB `object` table to find the item aggregation information, for example all the `buy` events for a movie.
-It is important that you utilize aggregations to do this as Cosmos Db will charge you based on RUs.
-If you were to query the `events` table which is expected to get incredibly large as your user count and activity increaes, you can imagine the costs for making this query can become incredibly expensive.
+> This code is responsible for querying the Cosmos DB `object` collection to find the item aggregation information, for example all the `buy` events for a movie.

+>It is important that you utilize aggregations to do this as each operation in Cosmos DB consumes a certain amount of RUs.
+For queries, the RU charge is based on the number of documents returned, the complexity of the query, and the number of partitions queried.
+To continue to have efficient queries as user count and activity increases, we create an aggregated view.

+>Over time the `events` collection expected to get incredibly large as your user count and activity increases.
+With respect to RUs, you can imagine the costs for making this query can become costly.

 #### About Cosmos DB throughput